0330 822 0505

 Mortgage brokers specialise in mortgages first and foremost, but can advise on related financial products such as home insurance, life insurance and bridging loans.

 Independent financial advisors, however, can offer advice about a much wider range of financial products.
-These include pensions, investments and savings accounts, but many of them can arrange mortgages too.
+These include pensions, investments, and savings accounts, but many of them can also arrange mortgages.

-If you think it’s a financial advisor, rather than a mortgage broker, that you need, just let us know.
-We also offer a free matching service for people looking for independent financial advisors too.
+If you think you need a financial advisor rather than a mortgage broker, just let us know.
+We also offer a free matching service for people looking for independent financial advisors.

 It can be quicker to get an overview of some of your options.
 But looking online will only give you some rough ideas to work with.
 The next step will involve speaking to a lender directly.

-So, your best bet is to get introduced to an expert broker first, allowing you to have the most accurate information to hand before approaching suitable lenders.
+So, your best bet is to be introduced to an expert broker first.
+This will allow you to have the most accurate information before approaching suitable lenders.

 Ask A Quick Question